enasequence/read_docs/cli_02.md

    - Minimum gap length
    - Molecule type (genomic DNA, genomic RNA or viral cRNA)
    - Coverage
+   - Free text description of the genome assembly (optional)
 - Contig sequences (if any)
 - Scaffold sequences (if any)
 - Chromosome sequences (if any)